Translating the Ketubah

 A groundbreaking exploration of the Jewish marriage contract and its evolution in English translation

-An indispensable addition to the study of Jewish marriage customs and women’s legal rights, this meticulously researched manuscript offers a fascinating journey through the history of English translations of ketubot in America and England from the eighteenth to the twenty-first centuries.' —Ellen M. Umansky, author of From Christian Science to Jewish Science: Spiritual Healing and American Jews
+An indispensable addition to the study of Jewish marriage customs and women’s legal rights, this meticulously researched book offers a fascinating journey through the history of English translations of ketubot in America and England from the eighteenth to the twenty-first centuries.' —Ellen M. Umansky, author of From Christian Science to Jewish Science: Spiritual Healing and American Jews

 Translating the Ketubah is a most welcome contribution to scholars, students, and anyone eager to enjoy a pathbreaking approach to religious studies and American Jewish history.' —Zev Eleff, author of Who Rules the Synagogue?
 Religious Authority and the Formation of American Judaism